kasperfg16/p6-swarm/README.md

         Then click on the map to make the robot move to a certain pose on the map:

-8. Open a new terminal in root
+8. (Optional) If you want to run the docking and brick feeding demo, then Open a new terminal in root and run

     - a)